Some prepositions are used to talk about time

 6. The preposition "to" is used to indicate until or the final point in the direction of time.
 For example, "A quarter past six in the evening today", "She will be celebrating her wedding ceremony from Sunday morning to Monday evening".

-7. The preposition "to" is used with the direct object.
+7. The preposition "to" is used with a direct object.
 For example, "Give to me".

 8. The preposition "to" is used to indicate comparison, ratio, or reference.
-For example, "His content is inferior to mine", "When she is relaxed, she produced a quality work which is unmatchable to non", and "Western Club won the match against the Valiants by three to one".
+For example, "His content is inferior to mine", "When she is relaxed, she produces a quality work which is unmatched to non", and "Western Club won the match against the Valiants by three to one".

 9. The preposition "to" may be used as a substitute for the infinitive.
 For example, "They didn't want to swim but we had to", and "She met her in the hotel on dinner bed but I didn't wish to".